microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 - `/scheduledQueryRules` - Folder contains parameter files each containing settings for sample log alert rule
 - `/metricAlerts` - Folder contains parameter files each containing settings for sample metric alert rule

 The following sections describe these resources in greater detail.
+The sample alert rules can be deployed one at a time or scripting can be used to deploy multiple alert rules.

 ### Create Action Groups